Acceleration of multi-component multiple-precision arithmetic with branch-free algorithms and SIMD vectorization: Abstract

 \section{Abstract}

-Multiple-precision floating-point branch-free algorithms can significantly accelerate multi-component arithmetic implemented by combining hardware-based binary64 and binary32, particularly for triple- and quadruple-precision computations.
-In this study, we achieved benchmark results on x86 and ARM CPU platforms to quantify the accelerations achieved in linear computations and polynomial evaluation by integrating these algorithms.
+Multiple-precision floating-point branch-free algorithms can significantly accelerate multicomponent arithmetic implemented by combining hardware-based binary64 and binary32, particularly for triple- and quadruple-precision computations.
+In this study, we achieved benchmark results on x86 and ARM CPU platforms to quantify the accelerations achieved in linear computations and polynomial evaluations by integrating these algorithms.